takahirom/arbigent/README.md

 > The yaml format is still under development and may change in the future.

 The project file is saved in YAML format and contains scenarios with goals, initialization methods, and cleanup data.
 Dependencies between scenarios are also defined.
-You can write a project file in YAML format by hand or create it using the Arbiter UI.
+You can write a project file in YAML format by hand or create it using the Arbigent UI.

-The id is auto-generated UUID by Arbiter UI but you can change it to any string.
+The id is auto-generated UUID by Arbigent UI but you can change it to any string.

 ```yaml
 scenarios: